Shawnte is an elementary school science educator and illustrator who studies various life cycles of animals.

 I've done a lot of looking around at other peoples' tutorials and I noticed that I haven't seen very many dealing with furniture.
 I decided that I wanted to create a tutorial based around drawing a furniture piece.

-In today's hub, you will be learning how to draw a wooden table.
-The table will be somewhat 3 dimensional and isometric in appearance.
+In today's article, you will be learning how to draw a wooden table.
+The table will be somewhat three-dimensional and isometric in appearance.
 To me, a frontal view of a table wouldn't be as interesting looking than an isometric view would be.
 So I hope this tutorial will give you a bit of insight on isometric objects.
 I plan to do several more in the near future, one including a simple isometric house.

 We're going to start off with the table top first.
 Start with by drawing the upper left corner of the table top.

 Next, draw the rest of the table top as shown on the right.
 You will have a basic outline for a table top at this point.
 In the next step, we will add depth and dimension to the table.